You are here

 The Best Laid Plans of Mouse and Man; Testing the Limits of Strategic Planning (The Failures of Disney Park Investments from the 1940s into the 1980s)

-The goal of this project is to unpack the history of Disney’s domestic investments and to discover deep intellectual and political implications of large-scale private economic planning throughout the New Deal Era.
+This project unpacks the history of Disney’s domestic investments and discovers profound intellectual and political implications of large-scale private economic planning throughout the New Deal Era.
 Including--while not limited to--the impact of R&D, urban design, financial forecasting, and legal strategy.
-By focusing my research and analysis on the company’s failures and failed investments, my work explores the critical limits of strategic planning for economic development.
+By focusing my research and analysis on the company’s failures and failed investments, my work explores the critical limits of strategic planning for regional economic development.

-The tourism industry-market interaction provides a lens with which to approach histories of city and regional planning ideas and economic development from the 1930s into the 1980s.
-Moreover, Disney’s failures to plan and/or execute initial plans offer new insight into the history of not only Disney and the Disney parks, but into the histories of commercial and recreational development and economic development more broadly.
+The tourism industry-market interaction provides a lens to approach histories of City and Regional planning ideas and economic development from the 1930s into the 1980s.
+Moreover, Disney’s failures to plan or execute company plans offer new insight into the history of Disney and Disney parks and the histories of New Deal liberalism and economic development more broadly.